Starting Your Financial Future Together

 Source: Lightbulb Press and the Investor Protection Trust

-Anyone offering you an investment opportunity should give you an offer memorandum: a full description of the investment and the people and risks involved with the investment.
-Read it.
-If the memo confuses you, have an accountant, securities attorney or other expert and objective third party read the document.
+Anyone offering you an investment opportunity should give you a full description of the investment and the people and risks involved in the investment.

 Read more tips on what to look for when evaluating a prospectus, including important questions to ask and where to check answers related to the investment seller, product, and company.

 Investing your money can be a daunting task.
-The road to finding the right investment for you can be littered with confusion that can translate into high costs and worst yet—significant financial loss and fraud.
 Exercise a healthy dose of skepticism and take your time by researching the investment and learning how it works.

 Read more about how to avoid the common investment pitfalls that may trap you.

-Read more about small business investments before you hand over your money.
+Learn more about small business investments before you invest and hand over your money.

 Read more about how to ACC-Protecting-Your-Online-Accounts in the “Are You an Informed Investor?” publication.